 - Travel quarantine update — posted Wednesday, February 24 at 10 a.m.

 Answers to some Frequently Asked Questions from Dr. Ann Marie Krejcarek

 - How will I receive campus testing information and who should I contact with questions?

 - How do I report my child's COVID testing dates?

-- What are the protocols for returning to school after Christmas Break?
+- What are the protocols for returning to school after Spring Break?

 - Is there a required quarantine if we travel?

 - Do I need to quarantine after a doctor or dentist visit?

 - What is the required frequency of testing required for students?